There is one element that every business shares with the biggest brands out there.

 Over time you will solidify a brand message that gets to the heart of your consumers.

-The bible of your brand’s voice and personality
+Create the bible of your brand’s voice and personality

 Creating your brand message document starts right here.